OpenBB-finance/OpenBB/website/content/platform/usage/intros/econometrics.md

 | openbb.econometrics.ols                 | Function | Perform an Ordinary Least Squares (ols) regression on time-series data |
 | openbb.econometrics.comparison          | Function |                       Compare different regression models in one table |

-Alternatively you can print the contents of the Econometrics SDK with:
+Alternatively you can print the contents of the Econometrics Platform with:

 ```python
 help(openbb.econometrics)